Frank3549/Song-Sentiment-Analysis/README.md

 ```

-## How to download the required Stopwords library
+## Downloading the required Stopwords library

 In the terminal run the following: